 This means that the pursuit of cheap milk in supermarkets is a key driver of the climate crisis.
 The same is true of cheap eggs – you can cram millions of chickens into a small space, but vast amounts of land are needed to grow their food, and where do you put the industrial quantities of chicken manure?
 You can’t reduce the amount of land it takes to create a pint of milk or an egg, all you can do is use land elsewhere on the planet, and that’s useless for climate change.

 Every strategy to reduce climate change puts changing how we produce and consume food at its heart.
-Over the summer the IPCC (Intergovernmental Panel on Climate Change) published its report, Climate Change and Land.
+During the summer of 2019 the IPCC (Intergovernmental Panel on Climate Change) published its report, Climate Change and Land.
 This is the most important report ever written in human history on food and agriculture – the future of humanity rests on us implementing the recommendations.

 - The global food system contributes between 21% and 37% of all greenhouse gas emissions resulting from human activity.
 This problem is set to grow with population growth, income growth and changes in consumption.
 [A.3]

 - Currently 25-30% of all food produced in the world is lost or wasted.
 [A.1.4]

 - Agriculture is part of the problem of greenhouse gas emissions, but it can also be a part of the solution, acting as a carbon sink.
 [A.1.2]